dr-mushtaq/natural-language-processing-projects-python/ReadMe.md

  ### Week 2-[**📚Chapter2:LSTMS and Named Entity Recognition**]()

+ This module takes you through the journey of sequence models and NER step by step.
+You’ll start with RNNs and the vanishing gradient problem, then see how LSTMs overcome this limitation and explore their architecture with input, forget, and output gates.
+From there, you’ll shift to Named Entity Recognition (NER) — first understanding what it is, then learning about data preprocessing for training, and finally discovering how to evaluate models by computing accuracy with masking and prediction.

  | Topic Name/Tutorial | Video | Code |Note|Diffculty Level|
  |---|---|---|---|---|
  |**🌐1-RNNs and Vanishing Gradients**| [**1**](https://drive.google.com/file/d/12AAEBWl7AzLn9tdq6KHiv89IjsRg4fX6/view?usp=sharing)|[![Colab icon](https://img.shields.io/badge/Colab-Open-blue.svg?logo=colab&logoColor=white)](https://github.com/hussain0048/Natural-language-processing/blob/main/Natural_Language_Processing.ipynb)|[Link](https://coursesteach.com/mod/page/view.php?id=10407&forceview=1)| intermediate|